 Family members experienced improvement on problems like anger, depression and anxiety, no matter which training they participated in.
 Relationships between family members and their loved one also improved.

-Researchers soon set to work to determine whether CRAFT would be equally successful with drug-abusing loved ones.
+Researchers soon set to work to determine whether CRAFT would be equally successful with drug-using loved ones.
 Three studies were conducted and the results were encouraging.

-One study3 showed that CRAFT was successful with loved ones who were abusing mainly marijuana, cocaine and opiates.
+One study3 showed that CRAFT was successful with loved ones who were using mainly marijuana, cocaine and opiates.
 Out of 62 CRAFT-trained family members, 74% entered treatment.